Blazzzeee/network_manager_ui/README.md

 This project uses rofi as a ui library and python script as backend to create a seamless, beautiful, elegant and working network manager

-If you dont like system tray implementations such as nm_appllet , try this project !
+If you dont like system tray implementations such as nm_appllet , nm_ui is worth considering

 Other implementations such as network_manager_rofi is very slow and inefficent .